6 Top-Rated Livestock Scales

 Best Livestock Scales for Small-Medium Sized Animals

 One of the best aspects of the Prime Scales PS-AS 700 is just how easy it is to use.
 There is no need to go through a lengthy setup or calibration process.
-Literally plug it in and you’re good to go.
-It’s a plug-and-play in every sense of the word.
+Literally, plug it in and you’re good to go.
+It’s plug-and-play in every sense of the word.

-Designed for small-medium sized animals, the PS-AS 700 has a maximum capacity of 700 lbs and can also be adjusted to show oz. and kg and the touch of a button.
-Its platform is made from stainless steel and measure 38 x 20 inches.
+Designed for small-medium-sized animals, the PS-AS 700 has a maximum capacity of 700 lbs and can also be adjusted to show oz. and kg and the touch of a button.
+Its platform is made from stainless steel and measures 38 x 20 inches.

 It also features an anti-slip rubber mat to keep the animal grounded when being weighed, and the all-important peak hold button that allows for maximum sensitivity and accurate weight.